phenriq694/base_de_conhecimento/typescript/nodejs/Adding Types.md

 }

 /**
- * Creating an interface to define the attribute types from an object and permit desestruct the function params.
+ * Creating an interface to define the types of attributes of an object and allow destructuring the function params.
  */
 interface CreateUserData {
   name?: string;